cleberMargarida/k-entity-framework/README.md

 K-Entity-Framework brings the simplicity you love about EF Core directly to Apache Kafka.

-Imagine publishing events as naturally as saving entities, with built-in transactional safety through the outbox pattern.
+Imagine producing events as naturally as saving entities, with built-in transactional safety through the outbox pattern.

 No more scattered configuration files or learning yet another messaging framework. *just the familiar DbContext semantics you already know.*